mediamonks/eslint-config/README.md

 ## Installation

-The configuration can be installed via `npm`.
+The configurations can be installed via `npm`.

 ```bash
 npm install --dev @mediamonks/eslint-config